Blood pressure measurement: White-coat hypertension

 For some patients, blood pressure measurements taken in a doctor's office may not correctly characterize their typical blood pressure.
 In up to 25% of patients, the office measurement is higher than their typical blood pressure.
 This type of error is called white-coat hypertension (WCH) and can result from anxiety related to an examination by a health care professional.
 White coat hypertension can also occur because, in a clinical setting, patients are seldom given the opportunity to rest for five minutes before blood pressure readings are taken.
 The misdiagnosis of hypertension for these patients can result in needless and possibly harmful medication.
 WCH can be reduced (but not eliminated) with automated blood pressure measurements over 15 to 20 minutes in a quiet part of the office or clinic.
-In some cases a lower blood pressure reading occurs at the doctor's - this has been termed 'masked hypertension'.
+In some cases a lower blood pressure reading occurs at the doctor's – this has been termed 'masked hypertension'.

-Alternative settings, such as pharmacies, have been proposed as alternatives to office blood pressure.
-The threshold for blood pressure from pharmacy readings is 135/85 mmHg, suggesting a reduced white coat effect, similar to daytime ambulatory measurements.
+Alternative settings, such as pharmacies, have been proposed as alternatives to office blood pressure monitoring.

 Invasive

 Arterial blood pressure is most accurately measured invasively through an arterial line.
 Invasive arterial pressure measurement with intravascular cannulae involves direct measurement of arterial pressure by placing a cannula needle in an artery (usually radial, femoral, dorsalis pedis or brachial).
 The cannula is inserted either via palpation or with the use of ultrasound guidance.

 The cannula must be connected to a sterile, fluid-filled system, which is connected to an electronic pressure transducer.
 The advantage of this system is that pressure is constantly monitored beat-by-beat, and a waveform (a graph of pressure against time) can be displayed.
 This invasive technique is regularly employed in human and veterinary intensive care medicine, anesthesiology, and for research purposes.

 Cannulation for invasive vascular pressure monitoring is infrequently associated with complications such as thrombosis, infection, and bleeding.
 Patients with invasive arterial monitoring require very close supervision, as there is a danger of severe bleeding if the line becomes disconnected.
 It is generally reserved for patients where rapid variations in arterial pressure are anticipated.
+Approximately one-third of intensive care patients receive invasive arterial monitoring.

 Invasive vascular pressure monitors are pressure monitoring systems designed to acquire pressure information for display and processing.
 There are a variety of invasive vascular pressure monitors for trauma, critical care, and operating room applications.
 These include single pressure, dual pressure, and multi-parameter (i.e. pressure / temperature).
 The monitors can be used for measurement and follow-up of arterial, central venous, pulmonary arterial, left atrial, right atrial, femoral arterial, umbilical venous, umbilical arterial, and intracranial pressures.

+Central aortic blood pressure measurement

+Central aortic blood pressure, which, compared to peripheral blood pressure, has been shown to correlate more strongly with negative cardiovascular events, kidney disease, and other morbidities, as well as all-cause mortality, has traditionally required invasive heart catheterization to be measured, but newer devices have either been developed or are in late stages of development that allow it to be non-invasively measured indirectly with an acceptable margin of error.